Transcendental solution to linear coefficient non-homogeneous second order recurrence relation with constant non-homogenity: Issues with simulating the minimal positive solution

 By Theorem \ref{thm:logarithm_algebraic_transcendent}, since $1-\underset{\bar{}}{a}\neq 1$, we obtain that $\sum_{i=1}^{\infty} \dfrac{(\underset{\bar{}}{a})^{i}}{i+1}$ is transcendent.
 Due to $\underset{\bar{}}{a}$ being algebraic, the term $\sum_{i=1}^{\infty} \dfrac{(\underset{\bar{}}{a})^{i}}{i+\mathfrak{n}}$ is transcendent by the previous reasoning and lemma \ref{lem:structure_algebraic_numbers}.
 Thus,

+is transcendent, but by assumption $\lambda \hat{a}\in\mathbb{Q}$ and, therefore, algebraic, such that we arrive at a contradiction. \end{proof} Figure \ref{fig:divergence_from_initial_value} shows the simulation of a few trajectories based on the recurrence relation \eqref{eq:main_recurrence_relation} with varying values of $a>0$.
+Therein, we choose $a$ close to $\hat{a}$, for which the sequence stays bounded in view of Theorem \ref{thm:minimal_solution_result}.
+We show in Theorem \ref{thm:exclusion_rational_of_both} that a simulation with $a_1=\hat{a}$ is not feasible.

-is transcendent, but by assumption $\lambda \hat{a}\in\mathbb{Q}$ and, therefore, algebraic, such that we arrive at a contradiction. \end{proof} Theorem \ref{thm:logarithm_algebraic_transcendent} underlines the observation made in Figure \ref{fig:divergence_from_initial_value} that it is not possible to simulate the minimal positive solution correctly.
-This concludes our analysis of the recurrence relation \ref{eq:main_recurrence_relation} and the minimal positive solution when fixing $a_0=0$ under Assumption \ref{amp:affine_rates}.
+The key problem is that a computer only has finite accuracy.
+From Theorem \ref{thm:minimal_solution_result} follows, that there is exactly one initial value $a$, such that the solution of the recurrence relation \eqref{eq:main_recurrence_relation} stays bounded.
+Thus, to simulate the solution $\hat{a}$ has to be interpreted exactly by the computer, i.e., it should at least be rational.\\ In the case of $\gamma$, $\lambda$ or $\mu$ being irrational, we cannot initialize the simulation exactly.
+The same is true, if $\hat{a}$ is irrational.
+Thus, in order to attempt a simulation without an error we need at least $\hat{a}\in\mathbb{Q}$ and $\gamma,\lambda,\mu\in\mathbb{Q}$ to simulate the minimal positive solution $(a_i)_{i\in\mathbb{N}}$.\\ Theorem \ref{thm:exclusion_rational_of_both} underlines the observation made in Figure \ref{fig:divergence_from_initial_value} that it is not possible to simulate the minimal positive solution correctly.
+This concludes our analysis of the recurrence relation \eqref{eq:main_recurrence_relation} and the minimal positive solution when fixing $a_0=0$ under Assumption \ref{amp:affine_rates}.